In half-hearted nod to self-improvement, I started growing salt crystals in an attempt to improve my patience. It was not a pleasant experience.

 Anyone who knows me also knows I basically have the patience of a mosquito.
 I’m not sure if I was always this bad or if my stint in business made it thus.
 One does not move a quarter million units a month in the laid-back lull of Cape Town without being a tad over dramatic.
 Though it’s more likely because up until now I’ve simply been able to get away with it.

 But back to the crystals.
 They sat there for a few weeks, I think, though I’m not really sure how long.
 Every time I saw them, they filled me with mild annoyance, like the itch of a mosquito bite, so I mostly ignored them.
-But I persisted and managed to get some beautiful cubes at the end of it, even if they were a bit dusty.
+But I persisted and managed to get some beautiful cubes at the end of it.
 If they were to be graded like diamonds, they would probably come out very poor (so many inclusions), but I’m still proud of them, in a “let’s agree to disagree” sort of way.

 A long time ago I’d noticed so many of the religious descriptions of divine things can basically describe water (imminent and transient…necessary for life… three forms (ish)… powerful…connected to weather).
 This didn’t really surprise me given we’re made of it, so it would be sensible an intimate relationship would spawn so many analogies.